Power Tube FAQ: What Are Power Tubes?

-The first power tube FAQ, of course, is about what they are.
+The first Frequently Asked Question on power tubes is, of course, about what they are.
 Also known as an output tube, a power tube is an electrical component, very similar to a transistor, that is built inside of a vacuum-sealed glass tube.
 Inside the glass tube are a filament, an anode, and a cathode.

 The cathode is heated by a filament which frees electrons, allowing them to flow through the vacuum to the anode which creates a current in the tube.
 Another component, called a control grid, is placed between the anode and the cathode, and it looks like a mesh or screen.
 By adjusting the voltage applied to the control grid, you can control the flow of electrons.